stevenmirabito/webdrink-touch/README.md

 ```

-When called, an event is triggered to (re)initialize the Angular app state, authenticate the user, etc. No calls to the API are made until `app.loadiButton()` is called.
+When called with an iButton value, an event is triggered to (re)initialize the Angular app state, authenticate the user, etc. No calls to the API are made until `app.loadiButton()` is called.

 ### config.js